 Capability set 'A' (CSA) – a WEBRTC H.248 gateway as positioned in use case #1 (see clause 7.1.1):

-Use case #1 is based on the assumption that the WebRTC endpoint could request and use all mandatory WEBRTC capabilities as defined by the ITEF / W3C.
+Use case #1 is based on the assumption that the WebRTC endpoint could request and use all mandatory WEBRTC capabilities as defined by the IETF / W3C.
 The WEBRTC H.248 gateway does then need to support all mandatory requirements as listed in clause 8.

 … FIXTHIS … list major capabilities